mgage/demo-home-site/README.md

 		- rmdir ananke
 		- git rm ananke
 		- git submodule add https://github.com/budparr/gohugo-theme-ananke.git ananke
-	- Now cd to the top level demo-home-site and try hugo server -D again.
+	- Now cd to the top level demo-home-site and try hugo server -D again. (view in browser at localhost:1313/public )
 			- (see https://gohugo.io/getting-started/quick-start/ installing ananke theme)

 Please add to or modify the instructions so that they are more helpful.
 You can submit pull requests.